 And there you have it!
-A darling knotted headband that probably only took you 10 minutest to whip out!
+A darling knotted baby headband that probably only took you 10 minutes to whip out!

-This is such a fun little project to add a little something to your baby’s wardrobe!
+This knotted baby headband is such a fun little project to add a little something to your baby’s wardrobe!
 Find some cute fabric or cute shirts to cut up and you will have a handful of new accessories in minutes!

-A quick little side note, if you find you want to make a smaller or larger headband than this pattern allows for you would simply add a little length or take away a little length from the “fold line of the pattern!
+A quick little side note if you find you want to make a smaller or larger knot headband than this pattern allows for you would simply add a little length or take away a little length from the “fold line of the pattern!
 Simple!

 P.S.
 See this other great DIY Fabric Head tie post for even more details.
 Thanks!